CREATE DATABASE statement is the SQL command used to create databases.

 Here, the SQL command lists all the available databases in the DBMS.

-We have to work across multiple databases from time to time.
+We often have to work with multiple databases.
 To switch between available databases, we can run the following statement.